Beit Midrash (Adult Education) 2024-2025

 For more information about the choir please contact the Cantor at cantorbeckberman@bethahabah.org.

-COOKING BY REGION: ASHKENAZI
+COOKING BY REGION: SEPHARDIC

 INSTRUCTOR: CHEF DAN SCHEROTTER